 - Chemical stimulants such as dopamine are released during laughter, which stimulates the immune system.

 25. Bone marrow is crucial for immune system development.

 The bone marrow is very important for the development of the immune system.

 - All blood cells arise from the bone marrow.
 They then differentiate into different types according to their functions.

-- In some diseases, the bone marrow is unable to produce adequate quantities of blood cells that can lead to improper or absent functioning of the immune system.
+- In some diseases, the bone marrow is unable to produce adequate quantities of blood cells, which can lead to improper or absent functioning of the immune system.

 - In such cases, bone marrow from a donor match is essential to restore the functioning of the immune system in the affected individual.

-Sometimes, this system can cause dysfunction and cause autoimmune disorders, where immune cells attack the body’s own cells.
+This system can sometimes cause dysfunction and cause autoimmune disorders, where immune cells attack the body’s cells.
 Example of autoimmune disorders includes Type 2 Diabetes and Rheumatoid Arthritis.
-Adequate nutrition, sunlight, stress control and exercise, is required to keep the immune system functioning well that promotes a healthy body.
+Adequate nutrition, sunlight, stress control, and exercise are required to keep the immune system functioning well, promoting a healthy body.